Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-\textbf{mSTC. } Following the protocols described in Sec \ref{sec:dataset}, we evaluate the anomaly localization performance in terms of the average pixel-level AUROC on the mSTC dataset.
-Since the localization of abnormal events is a long-range spatiotemporal challenge, we employ the hierarchical layers 2 and 3 with the larger bi-directional patches 9$\times$9 and 5$\times$5, respectively.
-As reported in Table \ref{table:mSTC}, the proposed \textit{HETMM} achieves the best performance, surpassing the second-best method by 1.4\% AUROC.
-Since mSTC is a non-industrial dataset, the superior performance on mSTC indicates \textit{HETMM} not merely works well in industrial situations and has good transferability to various domains.
+\tb{mSTC.} Following the protocols described in \cref{sec:dataset}, we evaluate the anomaly localization performance in terms of the average pixel-level AUROC against PaDim \cite{Padim}, PatchCore \cite{patchcore}, and MSFlow \cite{msflow} on the mSTC \cite{mSTC} dataset in \Cref{table:mSTC}.
+Visually, the proposed \ti{HETMM} achieves the best performance in localizing the region of abnormal events, indicating that \ti{HETMM} can capture the long-range spatiotemporal contexts in videos.
+Since mSTC is a non-industrial dataset, the superior performance on the mSTC also suggests \ti{HETMM} not merely works well in industrial situations and has good transferability against various domains.

-\textbf{MVTec SL AD and MVTec LOCO AD. } Finally, we follow the protocols reported in \cite{MVTECLOCO} to measure image-level anomaly detection of structural and logical anomalies.
-For evaluating the MVTec SL AD dataset, we adopt the same hyper-parameters in Sec \ref{EXP:MVTec}.
-For evaluating the MVTec LOCO AD dataset, we employ the hierarchical layers 2, 3 and 4 with larger patches 11$\times$11, 9$\times$9 and 7$\times$7 in Eq. \ref{eq:final} for wide-range global contexts.
-To capture logical constraints, $\alpha$ is set to $0.6$ in Eq. \ref{eq:merge}.
-Table \ref{table:MVTECSL} and \ref{table:MVTECLOCO} report the evaluation results on MVTec SL AD and MVTec LOCO AD datasets, where $\mathcal{S}$ and $\mathcal{L}$ denote the structural and logical anomalies.
-As we can see, \textit{HETMM} has an overwhelming superiority on the MVTec SL AD dataset, nearly 12\% and 6.4\% higher than the second best method on structural anomalies and average, respectively.
-On the MVTec LOCO AD dataset, \textit{HETMM} achieves the best performance, surpassing the second-best method by 0.8\% on average.
-The above performance on MVTec SL AD and MVTec LOCO AD datasets suggests that \textit{HETMM} can capture logical constraints to detect anomalies under the structural and logical settings.
+\tb{MVTec SL and MVTec LOCO.} Finally, we follow the protocols reported in \cite{MVTECLOCO} to measure image-level anomaly detection of structural and logical anomalies. \Cref{table:MVTECSL,table:MVTECLOCO} report the evaluation results on the MVTec SL \cite{MVTECLOCO} and MVTec LOCO \cite{MVTECLOCO} datasets, where $\mathcal{S}$ and $\mathcal{L}$ denote the structural and logical anomalies.
+As shown, \ti{HETMM} achieves superior performance to all the competitors on the MVTec SL dataset, indicating that the proposed \ti{HETMM} can precisely identify almost all the structural and logical anomalies on the MVTec AD dataset.
+On the MVTec LOCO dataset, \ti{HETMM} achieves the second-best performance, significantly surpassing the other exhibited methods, especially for detecting structural anomalies.
+The above performance on the MVTec SL and MVTec LOCO datasets suggests that \ti{HETMM} can capture logical constraints to detect anomalies under the structural and logical settings. \ti{Note,} \ti{HETMM} is a training-free method, and it can be easily hot-updated by inserting novel samples into the template set.
+Compared to the training-based methods: GCAD \cite{MVTECLOCO}, THFR \cite{THFR}, and EffiAD \cite{EffiAD}, \ti{HETMM} can significantly save the training and maintenance costs in practical use.